Carolyn Caprioni, RN, BSN

 845.527.4967

 Adam is a NY native and resides just outside of NYC with his wife Betsy, daughter Isabella, and son AJ.
-Adam attended SUNY Oneonta where he earned his Bachelor of Arts Degree.
-He earned his Master of Counseling and Development Degree at L.I.U.
+Adam attended SUNY Oneonta where he earned his Bachelor of Arts degree.
+He earned a Master of Counseling and Development degree at L.I.U.
 CW Post.
-Adam is a former Guidance Counselor and holds a permanent certification in education.
+Adam is a former guidance counselor and holds a permanent certification in education.

 In 2011 Adam became an Assistant Director for YAP’s OCFS Reunification Program.
-In 2013 he became NYS Regional Director and opened YAP’s Prevention/Reunification Program in Chemung County, which grew to include a school based advocate component and is part of a 5 state federal mentoring grant.
+In 2013 he became NYS Regional Director and opened YAP’s Prevention/Reunification Program in Chemung County, which grew to include a school-based Advocate component and is part of a five-state federal mentoring grant.
 Adam is an advocate for continuous training and has completed Child Abuse & Violence Workshops, Section 504 in NY: ‘A Closer Look’, Gang Intervention & Prevention, Advanced Youth Development, ADHD: Understanding and celebrating the gift, and Teen Suicide Prevention.

-He is responsible for the over-sight of the South Bronx AIM Program, NYC Host Homes Project, as well as Ulster County and Schenectady County YAP programs.
-Adam is an active board member for the YAP Endowment Fund, which supports our youth and families in pursuing college or vocational schools to advance their skills and economic opportunities.
+He oversees YAP's South Bronx AIM Program, NYC Host Homes Project, as well as Ulster County, Orange County and Schenectady County programs.
+Adam is an active board member for the YAP Endowment Fund, which supports current and former youth and families in pursuing college or vocational schools to advance their skills and economic opportunities.

 Regina Scarmack